Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: BRAIN: Biomarker Exploration and Representation Network Framework

 We refrain from presenting the whole analysis due to space limitations but provide one example from our findings to illustrate the issue of multicollinearity in this complex problem.
 The biomarker for insulin-like growth factor-binding protein 2 (IGF-BP-2) was initially not statistically significant when differentiating AD vs control (p>0.05).
 However, when considered independently using an ANOVA between IGF-BP-2 differences in age groups, IGF-BP-2 was found to be significant at the $\alpha$ = 0.05 significance level.
 Figure \ref{fig:IGF} illustrates an increase in IGF-BP-2 levels associated with aging.
 When the model was adjusted to account for age, it was not statistically significant anymore.
 Importantly, we noted that the differences in IGF-BP-2 levels between the AD and control groups became more marked with age, indicating a potential interaction between age and disease progression in influencing this biomarker's levels, a finding that was recently confirmed in a large scale healthcare study on IGF-BP-2 \cite{McGrath2019}.

-This analysis elucidates how models with similar performance may assign high importance to different sets of biomarkers.
+This analysis shows how models with similar performance may assign high importance to different sets of biomarkers.
 It highlights the role of inter-biomarker correlations, which can confound the discovery process.
 Specifically, the correlation between biomarkers may lead to issues such as multicollinearity, where predictors are not independent of one another.
 This can affect the stability and interpretability of the model coefficients, potentially leading to different models prioritizing different biomarkers despite achieving comparable levels of predictive accuracy, further underscoring a need for understanding their inter-dependencies from a more "holistic" lens.
-Figures \ref{fig:corr_matrix} and \ref{fig:selected_corr_mat} in Appendix Section \ref{corr-matrix-section} present correlation matrices to visualize correlations between all of the selected biomarkers from Section \ref{brain-intro}.

 The implications of these findings are important for statistical analysis, which is commonly used in literature for biomarker discovery.
-When biomarkers are correlated, they may not provide independent information about the disease state, and their individual significance could be overestimated unless the correlation is accounted for.
-This means that in hypothesis testing, such as when determining if a particular biomarker is significantly associated with AD, it's important to include other correlated biomarkers in the model to control for their shared variance.
+Correlated biomarkers may not provide independent information about the disease state, and their individual significance could be overestimated unless the correlation is accounted for.
+Hence, in hypothesis testing, such as when determining if a particular biomarker is significantly associated with AD, it is important to include other correlated biomarkers in the model to control for their shared variance.
 In the clinical context, understanding biomarker interdependencies is crucial for utilizing them effectively.
 If two biomarkers provide similar information due to high correlation, measuring only one could offer a more streamlined and cost-efficient approach.
-This is particularly relevant in personalized medicine, where such knowledge can help customize treatment plans to an individual's unique disease profile, enhancing the efficacy of interventions.\\ Furthermore, in research involving high-dimensional data, recognizing biomarker correlations is key to mitigating the risk of false discoveries that can arise from multiple tests.
+This is particularly relevant in personalized medicine, where such knowledge can help customize treatment plans to an individual's unique disease profile, enhancing the efficacy of interventions.
+Furthermore, in research involving high-dimensional data, recognizing biomarker correlations is key to mitigating the risk of false discoveries that can arise from multiple tests.
 Incorporating these insights into predictive models can also enhance their precision, leading to better tools for prognosis.